wptrainingteam/learn-wp-content/tutorials/wp-rest-api-02-interacting.md

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn all about interacting with the WordPress REST API.
+In this tutorial, you're going to learn about interacting with the WordPress REST API, using the Backbone.js client that ships with WordPress.

 This video will cover the WP REST API Schema, and then you'll learn how to create, update, and delete WordPress data.

 If this is your first time working with the WP REST API, I recommend watching the Using the WordPress REST API tutorial.
+This will introduce you to using the WP REST API, with code examples.

+Alternatively, download the example code from that tutorial from this URL, and use it to follow this tutorial.

 ## WP REST API Schema

-The WordPress Developer Documentation on the WP REST API has an entire section dedicated to the [endpoints](https://developer.wordpress.org/rest-api/reference/) available to the REST API.
-These are the endpoints that ship with core WordPress.
+When working with the REST API, it's useful to keep the [Endpoint Reference](https://developer.wordpress.org/rest-api/reference/) section of the WP REST API documentation handy.
+The Endpoint Reference lists all endpoints that ship with WordPress core.

 Clicking on an individual endpoint, say [Posts](https://developer.wordpress.org/rest-api/reference/posts/), will show you the schema for that endpoint.
-The schema defines all the fields that exist for when fetching or creating data of that specific type.
+The schema defines all the fields that exist for a resource when fetching or creating data of that specific type.

 You will notice that many of the endpoint fields match up with the fields that are available in the WordPress database table related to that data type.
 Some however, are slightly different.
 For example, the `title` field for the Post endpoint will match up to the post_title field in the posts table.
 It is important to remember that these differences exist, and to use the correct field name when interacting with the API.

-For example, in the Using the WordPress REST API tutorial, when fetching the posts via the API, you would filter by the title field, not post_title:
+For example, when fetching the posts via the API using the built-in Backbone.js client, you would filter by the `title` field, and not `post_title`:

 ```js
 allPosts.fetch(